 KMPA has entered into a Power Sales Agreement with each of Paducah Electric and Princeton Electric, both dated as of September 1, 2007 (individually a "Power Sales Agreement", and collectively, the "Power Sales Agreements").
-Payments received by KMPA pursuant to the Power Sales Agreements are designed to permit KMPA to provide sufficient moneys to the Trustee to make the required principal and interest payments, when due, on the Series 2015A Bonds, the Prior Bonds and the BANs (collectively, the "Bonds").
+Payments received by KMPA pursuant to the Power Sales Agreements are designed to permit KMPA to provide sufficient moneys to the Trustee to make the required principal and interest payments, when due, on the Series 2016A Bonds and the Prior Bonds (collectively, the "Bonds").